How to Raise Your Customer Service from ‘Good’ to ‘Excellent’ on Social Media?

 A quick checklist to creating happy Fashion Social Media Customers

 Many businesses made the shift from just offline to a combination of online & physical spheres in 2020-21 but struggle to provide quality social media customer service.
 It’s not easy being available for every customer 24×7 and being virtually disposable to their every comment.
 From addressing purchase queries to clearing client inhibitions about products, social media customer service is supposedly underrated, given the critical role it plays.
 Maintaining a good customer-brand relationship is key to growing your business.
 Social customer support is highly effective because it allows customers to reach your team on the platforms they already use.
+We are an industry-leading social media marketing in fashion industry in the US.

 Good customer service is important but that alone isn’t enough in the present-day internet savvy populace.
 It is the little things like making the customer feel comfortable, understood and welcomed, that make a huge difference.
 In fact, 36% of respondents to a U.S. survey said “great customer service” is a motivation to recommend a brand online (Newberry, 2021).